g-nvs/g-nvs/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity over the years, and I am now eager to transition into this field, specifically aiming to join a SOC as an Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity over the years, and I am now eager to transition into this field.

 ## Skills